Brittdrog/Drogemoller_lab_website/content/authors/bdrogemoller/_index.md

   url: "http://umanitoba.ca/medicine/biochem/"

 # Short bio (displayed in user profile at end of posts) (add info about yourself)
-bio: Dr. Britt Drögemöller joined the Department of Biochemistry & Medical Genetics at the University of Manitoba as an Assistant Professor in 2020.
-Dr. Drögemöller’s research uses genomic and bioinformatic analyses to improve our understanding of how genetic variation contributes to human disease and the treatment thereof.
+bio: Dr. Britt Drögemöller is an Assistant Professor in the Department of Biochemistry & Medical Genetics at the University of Manitoba and a Research Scientist at The Children’s Hospital Research Institute of Manitoba.
+Dr. Britt Drögemöller received her PhD from Stellenbosch University in South Africa in 2013.
+She continued her training in pharmacogenomics and precision medicine at the University of British Columbia, where she completed a postdoctoral fellowship at the Canadian Pharmacogenomics Network for Drug Safety.

 #Add info about your interests in bullet form (this can also be non-academic)
 #interests: